Important

 The only requirement is that the model can fit on a single GPU.

-We have also provided two subclasses that focus on domain and quality classification.
+We have also provided subclasses that focus on domain, quality, content safety, and educational content classification.

 This module functions similarly to the ScoreFilter